-- Ameren Illinois Company Load Forecast for the period June 1, 2019 May 31, 2024 (See Appendix B) - Spreadsheets of the expected (base), high, and low load forecasts.
-(Summarized in Appendix E)
+• Ameren Illinois Company Load Forecast for the period June 1, 2019 - May 31, 2024 (See Appendix B)

 84 220 ILCS 5/16-111.5(a).

 85 MidAmerican registers with MISO its generation resources allocated to serve its Illinois customers as historical resources.
 Incremental amounts of electricity refer to the capacity and energy that would be needed in addition to the historical resources to meet the projected loads.